itsfrank/frktest/README.md

 -- require test files and call the returned function require("./some_test")()

--- initialize a reporter (there is currently only one... this one) local lune_console_reporter = require("@frktest/reporters/lune_console_reporter") lune_console_reporter.init()
+-- initialize a reporter (there is currently only one... this one, but you can make your own!) local lune_console_reporter = require("@frktest/reporters/lune_console_reporter") lune_console_reporter.init()